Osteopathy is a form of manual physical therapy used to treat a variety of musculoskeletal ailments.

 Lots of people tend to come to see us initially for neck or back pain not realising that we can treat other areas of the body.

 We also love complex symptoms, ones that noone else can work out!
 Nothing is too quirky or weird for us!

 You Don't Have to be in Pain to see an Osteo

 Many people will present to a therapist once they have a problem, often the problem is there well before you actually notice any signs of symptoms.
 An osteopath is able to pick up on possible strains and treat them before they become an issue.
 You may feel fine now, but patients often report how much better they feel after a treatment.

 Every person is different, there is no set treatment protocol for a condition.
 Treatment is an art taking an integrative approach using a variety of techniques to help you reach your full health potential.

 Osteopaths undergo 5 years of university training including a post-graduate Masters.
 They are trained to diagnose musculoskeletal injuries.
 If further investigation is required your Osteopath will recognise this and is able to refer for X-rays, ultrasounds and further specialist care via your GP.

 Osteopaths are registered health practitioners with Osteopathic Council New Zealand (OCNZ) and ACC accredited providers.

-If you're still unsure please have a chat with us and we can also organise a 15-minute complimentary phone consult with one of our practitioners to work out if it's the right fit for you.
+If you still have questions, we'd be happy to have a chat with you.
+We offer a 15-minute complimentary phone consult with one of our practitioners to work out if our osteopathy treatment is the right fit for you.